keirthana/anbox-cloud-docs/howto/addons/enable-addons-globally.md

 (howto-enable-addons-globally)=
-# How to enable an addon globally
+# Enable an addon globally

 To enable an addon for an application, you must add it to the application manifest.